HaywardMorihara/2021FebGameJam/README.md

 - Drag and place blocks (instead of individual presses)
 - Have a "Best Time"
 - There are still bugs with the walker not completing the path sometimes.
 Unable to reproduce reliably
+- It seems like the longest maze is actually the horizontal lanes? vs any of the other optimal ones?

 # PUBLISH TO ALL PLATFORMS!